grencez/grencez.dev/2023/podman-dockge-20231126/index.md

 **Why not Yacht?**
 Yacht did seem to work with Docker, but its UI moves around too much for me.
-Its disappearing menus and scrollbars and make me lose focus.
+Its disappearing menus and scrollbars make me lose focus.

 **Why not Portainer?**
 Portainer introduced a [distracting advertisement](https://github.com/portainer/portainer/issues/8452) for its Business Edition earlier this year.